ocpu/question-deno/Readme.md

 - `Down` arrow will move the selected item down once if able.
 - `Space` will mark/unmark the selected item.
 - `Enter` will return all marked items in a list.

+### Password

+Creates a free form text input that does not print the characters normally printed by the `input` prompt.
+The characters are substituted for a substitute string you can provide.
+If the substitute parameter is a boolean false no substitute characters will be printed.

+The substitute string if longer than 1 character can be called a pattern and will also be printed in that pattern.
+So if you have a pattern of `<>` and that length of the text i 5 the substitution will look like `<><><`.

+Controls:
+- `Ctrl+c` will have the question canceled and return `undefined`.
+- `Ctrl+d` will exit the whole script no questions asked with a `Deno.exit()`.
+- `Up` arrow or `Home` key will move the cursor to the start of the prompt text.
+- `Down` arrow or `End` key will move the cursor to the end of the prompt text.
+- `Left` arrow will move the cursor one step to the left once if able.
+- `Right` arrow will move the cursor one step to the right once if able.
+- `Enter` will return the test inputted or the provided default value.